redfly-ai-org/redfly.ai/README.md

 Check your junk folder for emails from redfly.ai.
 Since this is a new domain, emails will go to the junk folder.

-All our cloud services run on our technology.
+The proof is in the pudding: All our cloud services run on our technology.

 **Documentation**